[Content warning: Discussion of social justice, discussion of violence, spoilers for Jacqueline Carey books.]

 Feminists think that women should be free from fear of rape, and that, if raped, no one should be able to excuse themselves with “well, she was asking for it”.

 But this is the same anti-violence principle as saying that the IRA shouldn’t throw nail-bombs through people’s windows or that, nail bombs having been thrown, the IRA can’t use as an excuse “Yeah, well, they were complicit with the evil British occupation, they deserved it.”
-Again, I feel like I’m defending this principle a whole lot more strongly and consistently than Arthur is.
+Again, I feel like I’m defending this principle a whole lot more strongly and consistently than Andrew is.

 Feminists are, shall we say, divided about transgender people, but let’s allow that the correct solution is to respect their rights.